Artistic Haven

 Image Source

 Your blending looks flawless, but maximum contrast requires deepening the core shadow zone.
-Locate the spot farthest from your imaginary window light.
+Locate the spot farthest from your imaginary window light to enhance the eccentricity of your drawing.
 Grab a soft pencil and layer heavier passes right at that core shadow boundary.
 Use tight spirals to keep the graphite even while you build darkness.
 Soften the outer edges with your fingertip so the dark fades gently into midtones.
+Reserve one tiny bright patch inside the shadow to simulate reflected bounce light.
+That tiny highlight guarantees realistic volume.
+Keep building muscle memory for future objects by practicing easy things to draw whenever you have free time.

 Practical Exercises to Refine Your Ellipse Technique